Guidelines for Journal Authors

 many conventions of academic expression are not appropriate for

-the craft of writing as well as to the soundness of their research
+craft of writing as well as to the soundness of their research methods

 Please avoid:

-Also avoid using nouns as verbs (‘critique’, ‘access’).
+‘imaginary’).
+Also avoid using nouns as verbs (‘critique’,

 - the passive voice (‘A series of interviews

-Use the first person to describe the research process, where
+…’).
+Use the first person to describe the research

-relevant.
-At other times, as far as possible, give sentences
+process, where relevant.
+At other times, as far as possible, give

 - nominalisation (‘This paper provides